IBM PS/2 Model 30: Reception

 Rosch of PC Magazine called the Model 30 286's case trim and its internals "elegantly spare", with impeccable cable management owing to IBM's use of shorter cables for its floppy and hard drives, which are tucked and folded mostly out of sight.
-Rosch also appreciated the computer's redesigned PSU power connector, miniaturizing the two cables of the AT motherboard standard but fusing them "so they cannot be inadvertently and disastrously switched."
+Rosch also appreciated the computer's redesigned PSU power connector, miniaturizing the two cables of the AT motherboard standard but fusing them "so they cannot be inadvertently and disastrously switched".
 Rosch rebuked some industry commentators' opinions that the Model 30 286 was a rechristened AT or that it represented "IBM's attempt at cloning an IBM clone": "It's no more a clone's clone than the original Model 30.
 The similarity to other manufacturers' products better shows a marketing convergence.
-The common design elements ... only mirror technical advances and our won rising expectations."
+The common design elements ... only mirror technical advances and our own rising expectations".
 Pitted against the PS/2 Model 50, Rosch proffered that the Model 30 286's significantly lower price was to position non–Micro Channel computers, especially economy AT clones from Blue Chip and Hyundai, as "second-rate cousins".
-Mitt Jones of the same magazine was more understated in his praise, writing that the "low-key atmosphere" of IBM's announcements of the Model 30 286 in Manhattan positioned the computer as "merely a ... workstation in IBM's connectivity-minded plans".
-Jones also criticized the lack of further expansion ports on the riser, writing: "You can forget about additional serial or parallel ports ... and any memory boards you have lying around from your old AT, not to mention niceties such as fax boards and MIDI interfaces."
+Mitt Jones of the same magazine was more critical, writing that the "low-key atmosphere" of IBM's announcements of the Model 30 286 in Manhattan positioned the computer as "merely a ... workstation in IBM's connectivity-minded plans".
+He criticized the lack of further expansion ports on the riser, writing: "You can forget about additional serial or parallel ports ... and any memory boards you have lying around from your old AT, not to mention niceties such as fax boards and MIDI interfaces".
+Jones advised those insisting on the IBM logo and interested in the Model 30 to pay the "few hundred dollars more" for the Model 30 286, but said that for others the Model 30 286 was a "poor choice" because of a slow hard drive and limited expansion.

+Legacy

+For IBM, the PS/2 line as a whole underperformed in the marketplace and failed to come close to replicating the runaway success of the original IBM PC line.
+However, the design and layout of components in the Model 30—with the use of a riser card positioned in the center of the motherboard, a slender power supply, and a front-mounted power switch—proved very influential in the personal computer industry and was widely adopted by clone manufacturers over the next decade.
+The Model 30's design even became the basis of a loosely defined specification of personal computer form factor by Western Digital called Low Profile eXtension (LPX), propagating the Model 30's design even further.